 - The extensive time, labor and methods involved in producing good quality vanilla beans

 - Supply and demand

-Yes, there’s artificial vanilla flavoring that’s cheaper than cheap to use, and in a pinch it will do.
-But the flavor produced from REAL vanilla extract is simply amazing.
+Yes, there’s artificial vanilla flavoring that’s cheaper than cheap to use, and in a pinch, it will do.
+But the flavor produced from the REAL vanilla extract is simply amazing.
 Seeing those tiny seeds inside the bean are little flavor bombs – each and every one of them!
-Ever had vanilla ice cream made with just extract verses vanilla beans?
+Ever had vanilla ice cream made with just extract versus vanilla beans?
 HUGE difference!
 And you’re baking would be influenced exactly the same way.

 Ok.. so let’s get on with it.

 How to make your own homemade vanilla extract!

 You’ll want to start out with a fair number of pods.
 Probably at least 5 – 7 for sure.
 Here is a list of what you’ll need to make your own homemade vanilla extract:

 - Good vodka *see notes in the recipe card*

 - Airtight glass container (these ones are perfect for gift giving!)

 - Cute labels for gift-giving